Skip to content

 Working Together

-These components create a flexible architecture where:
+These processors create a flexible architecture where:

 4. The event store ensures everything is reliably recorded and retrievable